jenkinsdockerdemo/openshift-container-platform/docs/Lab03:IntegrationwithAAD.md

 11. Now copy the edited content from identityProviders to the end of the file and open the existing putty session you are using and type '**/identity**' and hit enter.
 You will be directed to line starting with identityProviders.
 Now type **i** to enter Insert Mode.

 12. Keep the pointer at the starting of identityProvider word and press "**delete**" button until "identityProviders:" is deleted(Make sure to not delete the line) and then paste the edited content by right clicking.
-Then press Escape and type '**:wq!**' and hit enter.
+Then press "**Escape**" button and type '**:wq!**' and hit enter.

 <img src="../images/viedit.jpg"/>